mbasaglia/glaxnimate/docs/docs/download.md

 Extract the zip and execute the file at the top level `glaxnimate.bat`.

+Note that the built-in zip extraction that comes with Windows is excruciatingly slow, so you are better off using 7zip or something like that.

 ### Limitations

 Python scripting (and plugins) aren't available with this package.